Tag Archives: 2019 Films

 Grade: C+

-My expectation, knowing that Tim Burton was at the director’s helm, was for a darker, perhaps murkier interpretation given some in his catalog of films.
+My expectation, knowing that Tim Burton was at the director’s helm, was for a darker, perhaps murkier interpretation, given some of his films in the catalog.

-After all, Beetlejuice (1988) and Dark Shadows (2012) though flawed contain some wicked charm and naughty humor Dumbo is considerably soft as the director chooses a safe, more accessible path.
+After all, Beetlejuice (1988) and Dark Shadows (2012), though flawed, contain some wicked charm and naughty humor.
+Dumbo is considerably softer as the director chooses a safe, more accessible path.

-To be fair, creating magic from nearly eighty years ago is a tough task for anyone to achieve.
+Creating magic from nearly eighty years ago is a challenging task for anyone to achieve.

 World War I veteran and amputee, Holt Farrier (Colin Farrell) returns from the war to rejoin the financially problematic traveling circus owned by Max Medici (Danny DeVito).

-The children discover that Dumbo can fly when aided by a feather as the evil V.A.
-Vandevere (Michael Keaton) attempts to profit from Dumbo’s talents at any cost as he adds to his fabulous creation, Dreamland.
+The children discover that Dumbo can fly when aided by a feather, as the evil V.A.
+Vandevere (Michael Keaton) attempts to profit from Dumbo’s talents at any cost, adding to his fabulous creation, Dreamland.

 The art direction and the look of the film are where Burton succeeds.

-With dark-looking creations and windy, spider-like sets, especially in Dreamland, the film has the director’s signature stamp.
-The costumes and styles are to be complimented given the year 1919 and the wardrobe and hairstyles are in match with the times.
+With dark, visually striking creations and intricate, spider-like sets, especially in Dreamland, the film bears the director’s unmistakable signature.
+The costumes and styles are well-suited to the year 1919, and the wardrobe and hairstyles are in line with the times.

-The standout musical number is the poignant and sentimental “Baby Mine” wisely featured twice during the film.
-Since the song is so lovely this proves a bold move and my favorite part of an otherwise mediocre experience.
+The standout musical number is the poignant and sentimental “Baby Mine,” wisely featured twice during the film.
+Since the song is so lovely, this proves a bold move and my favorite part of what is otherwise a mediocre experience.

 Sharon Rooney sings the version featured during a touching and painful scene between separated elephants Dumbo and Mrs. Jumbo, and the rock band Arcade Fire performs a different rendition over the end credits.